mpielow1993/ruby--rails--projects--team_impact_repo/README.md

       i.
 When a new live order is created, each listed store item displays an adjustable number field and an 'Add to Cart' button. ii.
 For a specific store item, use the number field to set the amount, then click 'Add to Cart'. iii.
-You should receive a notification saying 'Item added successfully' and be taken to a page display the current total contents of your order. iv.
-You can update the order item that you just added by adjusting its number field and clicking 'Update Cart', or you can click the 'Continue Shopping' button at the bottom of the page to go back to the original store page and continue adding items to your order.
+You will receive a green notification saying 'Item added successfully' and be taken to a page display the current total contents of your order. iv.
+You can update the order item that you just added on this page by adjusting its number field and clicking 'Update Cart' (from which you will receive a green success notification saying 'Order Item updated successfully'), or you can click the 'Continue Shopping' button at the bottom of the page to go back to the original             store page and continue adding items to your order.

     c.
 Delete their current order.
       i.
-For a current order, click the 'Delete Order' button located at the bottom of the page showing the total contents of your current order.
+For a current order, click the 'Delete Order' button located at the bottom of the page showing the total contents of your current order. ii.
+A confirmation alert will pop up saying 'Are you sure you want to delete this order?', to which you click 'OK' to proceed. ii.
+If your current order has been deleted successfully, a green success notification will appear saying 'Order successfully destroyed'.

     d.
 View their Completed Orders.
       i.
 When logged in, Click on the 'Store' section within the sidebar, then click 'Your Purchases'.